informalsystems/hermes/guide/src/documentation/configuration/configure-hermes.md

 ## Adding private keys

-For each chain configured you need to add a private key for that chain in order to submit [transactions](../commands/tx/index.md), please refer to the [Keys](../commands/keys/index.md) sections in order to learn how to add the private keys that are used by the relayer.
+For each chain configured you need to add a private key for that chain in order to submit [transactions](../commands/tx/index.md), please refer to the [Keys](../commands/keys/index.md) sections in order to learn how to add the private keys that are used by Hermes.

 ## Connecting via TLS